-Nature of Emergency Management . . . . . . . . .
+Nature of Emergency Management . . . . . . .
 (3 cr.)
-Students will analyze the social and psychological nature of

 Students will analyze the social and psychological nature of working in emergency management.
 Relevant theories will be incorporated to display how humans prepare for, respond to and recover from vulnerabilities, risks, emergencies, disasters and catastrophes.
 (Prerequisite: EMG 3000)

-Capstone in Emergency Management . . . . . .
+Capstone in Emergency Management . . . . . . .
 (3 cr.)
 This course will synthesize the principles and theories presented in the core group of courses in this program.
 Students will examine numerous case studies and evaluate the policy options that officials are facing today, in addition to future approaches in EM.
 The course will also aid students in developing the skills necessary to work in the field and will culminate with the student completing a virtual disaster response scenario.
 (Prerequisites: EMG 3000, EMG 3001, EMG 3002, EMG 3050, EMG 3100, FSC 3110, EMG 4001, EMG 4050)